decentralized-identity/sidetree/docs/core.md

   "amountLocked": "A number representing the amount that was locked.", "identifier": "The string representing the identifier of the lock.
-This is the same value which is passed in the request path.", "lockTransactionTime": "A number representing the transaction time at which the lock became active.", "owner": "A string reprsenting the owner of the lock.", "unlockTransactionTime": "A number representing the transaction time at which the lock became inactive."
+This is the same value which is passed in the request path.", "lockTransactionTime": "A number representing the transaction time at which the lock became active.", "owner": "A string representing the owner of the lock.", "unlockTransactionTime": "A number representing the transaction time at which the lock became inactive."
 }
 ```